-- 1 Log into the Alphablox Analytics home page as the admin user or as a user who is a member of the administrators group. - 2 Click the Administration tab.
-The Server page appears. - 3 Click the Users Link.
-The Users page appears. - 4 Click the Edit button.
-The Edit User page appears.
+- 1. Log into the DB2 Alphablox home page as the admin user or as a user who is a member of the administrators group. - 2.
+Click the Administration tab.
+The General page appears. - 3.
+Click the Users Link.
+The Users page appears. - 4.
+Click the Edit button.
+The Edit User page appears. - 5.
+Change any values that need changing.